micromouseonline/ares/docs/structure.md

 - Key Methods:
     - Run(): Starts the application, continuously updating and rendering the simulation.
     - SetRobot(): Assigns the Robot instance.
-    - CalculateSensorValues(): Calculates the latest sensor readings based on the robot's position and orientation in the maze.
+    - CallbackCalculateSensorData(): Calculates the latest sensor readings based on the robot's position and orientation in the maze.
     - GetSensorValues(): Returns the most recent sensor data to the robot.
 - Attributes:
     - m_robot: A pointer to the Robot instance.
     - m_maze: The maze in which the robot navigates.
-    - m_sensorValues: Stores the calculated sensor readings.
+    - m_SensorData: Stores the calculated sensor readings.
 - Advantages:
     - Centralized control of the simulation.
     - Manages interaction between various components (e.g., maze, sensors).